 Those are easy and cheap mods.
 If you are willing to spend a lot of money, you can swap the transmission for one with numerically lower overall ratios, so that the engine will rev slower at a given vehicle speed.
 If it’s a rear wheels drive, the axle ratio may be changed while keeping the same gearbox.

-4) Modify aerodynamics
+4) Modify aerodynamics to reduce fuel consumption

 The aerodynamic drag coefficient (Cd) can be improved by accessories such as spoilers.
 If you drive in cold temperatures, the cooling air intake area in the front grill can be reduced.
 Lowering the suspension will also reduce the Cd, but the trade off is a reduced ground clearance, specially when loaded.